Hair coloring: Demi-permanent synthetic dyes

-Semi-permanent
+Semi-permanent synthetic dyes

-(6±2 shampoos typically) Semi-permanent hair coloring cannot lighten the hair either; Because it involves no developer (hydrogen peroxide) or ammonia, it is thus less damaging to hair strands than their demi-permanent counterpart.
+Semi-permanent hair coloring cannot lighten the hair either.
+Because it involves no developer (hydrogen peroxide) or ammonia, it is thus less damaging to hair strands than their demi-permanent counterpart.

 There will be subtle variations in shade across the entire head, because of hair's color and porosity along the length of a hair strand.
 The final color of each strand of hair will depend on its original color and porosity.
 This variation gives a more natural looking result than the solid all over color of a permanent.
 Because gray or white hairs have a different starting color than other hair, they will not appear as the same shade as the rest of the hair when treated with semi-permanent color.
 If there are only minimal grey/white hairs, the effect will usually be enough for them to blend in, but as the gray spreads, there will come a point where it will not be disguised as well.
 In this case, the move to demi-permanent as a base can be used sometimes adding highlights, to delay permanent coloring.

 Semi-permanent hair color uses compounds of lower molecular weight than are found in temporary hair color dyes.
 These dyes are only able to wedge under the cuticle layer of the hair shaft only.
 For this reason, the color will survive limited washing, typically 4–8 shampoos.

 Semi-permanents may still contain the suspected carcinogen p-phenylenediamine (PPD) or other related colorant carcinogens.
 The U.S. Environmental Protection Agency reported chronic exposure to PPD in the diet of rats and mice depressed body weight of the animals, with no other clinical signs of toxicity observed in several studies.

 Temporary color

 Temporary hair color is available in various forms including rinses, shampoos, gels, sprays, and foams.
 Temporary hair color is typically brighter and more vibrant than semi-permanent and permanent hair color.
 It is most often used to color hair for special occasions such as Christmas and Halloween costume parties.

-The pigments in temporary hair color are high molecular weight and cannot penetrate the cuticle layer.
+The pigments in temporary hair color cannot penetrate the cuticle layer of the hair.
 The color particles remain adsorbed (closely adherent) to the surface of the hair shaft and are easily removed with a single shampooing.
 Temporary hair color can persist on hair that is excessively dry or damaged in a way that allows for migration of the pigment to the interior of the hair shaft.

+Some plants can be used for temporary coloring, too, e.g. beet juice.